-1. In consultation with senior management, establish the Company’s general compensation philosophy, and oversee the development and implementation of compensation programs.
+1. In consultation with senior management, establish the Company’s general compensation philosophy, and oversee the development and implementation of the Company’s compensation programs.

 Delegation to Subcommittee

 The Committee may, in its discretion, delegate all or a portion of its responsibilities to a subcommittee of the Committee.
-In particular, the Committee may delegate the approval of certain transactions to a subcommittee consisting solely of members of the Committee who are (i) “Non-Employee Directors” for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as in effect from time to time, and (ii) “outside directors” for the purposes of Section 162(m) of the Internal Revenue Code, as in effect from time to time.
+In particular, the Committee may delegate the approval of certain transactions to a subcommittee consisting solely of members of the Committee who are “Non-Employee Directors” for the purposes of Rule 16b-3 under the Securities Exchange Act of 1934, as in effect from time to time.

 The Committee shall prepare the following reports and provide them to the Board.